 Music Recognition Apps to Find a Song

-If you don’t want to use Siri, Google Now, or Cortana to find out what song is playing around you, Shazam is probably the best app you can use.
+If you don’t want to use Siri, Google Assistant, or Cortana to find out what song is playing around you, Shazam is probably the best app that identifies songs in a jiffy.
 What’s more, Shazam even remembers the recognized songs, and it can even work when you’re offline.
-So no matter whether you have data connection or not, you will never be left wondering “what song is this?”.
+It will record the audio and when you are connected to the internet, it will show the song information.

-Another app you can use to recognize songs – Musixmatch, is an app that you can use to quickly identify songs that are playing around you.
-The app is not just a music recognition app, but also a music player that you can use to play your own music.
-If you want to use the app for song recognition, you can tap on the hamburger menu icon, and then on “identify lyrics”.
-Musixmatch then tries to recognise the music that is playing, and find a song that matches the audio fingerprint.
-The song recognition in Musixmatch is powered by ACRCloud, and works well.
+Musixmatch Lyrics is an app that you can use to quickly identify music that is playing around you with in-line lyrics.
+The app is not just a music recognition app, but also a music player with lyrics support.
+If you want to use the app for song recognition, you can tap on the “Identify” menu at the bottom bar, and then tap on the Musixmatch button.

 Online Song Identifier